 3 Attribute data operations

 - This chapter requires the following packages to be installed and attached:

 - It also relies on spData, which loads datasets used in the code examples of this chapter:

 Attribute data is non-spatial information associated with geographic (geometry) data.
 A bus stop provides a simple example: its position would typically be represented by latitude and longitude coordinates (geometry data), in addition to its name.
 The name is an attribute of the feature (to use Simple Features terminology) that bears no relation to its geometry.

 Another example is the elevation value (attribute) for a specific grid cell in raster data.
-Unlike vector data, the raster data model stores the coordinate of the grid cell indirectly, meaning the distinction between attribute and spatial information is less clear.
+Unlike the vector data model, the raster data model stores the coordinate of the grid cell indirectly, meaning the distinction between attribute and spatial information is less clear.
 To illustrate the point, think of a pixel in the 3rd row and the 4th column of a raster matrix.
-To derive the corresponding coordinate, we have to move from the origin four cells in the x direction (typically east and right on maps) and three cells in the y direction (typically south and down).
-The raster’s resolution defines the distance for each x- and y-step.
-The raster header gives the matrix a spatial dimension which we need when plotting the raster or when we want to combine two rasters, think, for instance, of adding the values of one raster to another (see also next chapter).
+It’s spatial location is defined by its index in the matrix: move from the origin four cells in the x direction (typically east and right on maps) and three cells in the y direction (typically south and down).
+The raster’s resolution defines the distance for each x- and y-step which is specified in a header.
+The header is a vital component of raster datasets which specifies how pixels relate to geographic coordinates (see also next chapter).